What are high index lenses?

 The difference in thickness between the various lens indexes depends on various factors such as your prescription, your pupillary distance and the size of your glasses frame.
 However, to get an idea of lens thickness per index, check out the handy chart below.

-Is there a big difference between 1.67 and 1.74 high index lenses?
+Is there a big difference between 1.67 and 1.74 high-index lenses?

-Do high index lenses make eyes look bigger?
+Do high-index lenses make eyes look bigger?

 Is 1.50 astigmatism high?

 If your prescription indicates a Cyl value of 1.50, this means you have a slight deviation from a perfectly spherical curvature in your eye, which can cause images to appear stretched, blurry, or distorted.
-However, this is quite mild and can usually be easily corrected with the right lenses.

 How much does it cost for high index lenses?